i05nagai/memorandum/language/english_speaking.md

     * she is a football fan who started a magazine for like-minded woman
     * a dedicated football fan herself, she started the magazine for like-minded woman
     * a chance to meet like-minded people
+    * Being with like-minded people makes my job much more enjoyable.
 * chastity
     * the principle or state of not having sex with anyone, or not with anyone except your husband or wife
     * Being what they are they have ot chastity